 After one of the strongest Augusts on record, investors continue to shake their collective heads.
 How can a market be doing so well when the COVID economy is in recession?

-As we discussed in our previous letters, the monetary support that the Federal Reserve and the fiscal stimulus by the Congress and Administration have provided the fuel to keep the markets and consumers liquid.
+As we discussed in our previous letters, the Federal Reserve’s monetary support and the fiscal stimulus provided by the Congress and Administration have generated the fuel to keep the markets and consumers liquid.

-It’s worthy to note that these support and stimulus measures are significantly greater than those employed during the 2008 Financial Crisis.
+It’s worthwhile to note that these support and stimulus measures are significantly greater than those employed during the 2008 Financial Crisis.
 As an aside, if more were done then, it is my opinion that the recovery would have been much stronger.